tri-cods/glossary/sections/git.md

 *directory* - In your GUI, a folder.
 A file system data structure.

-*fork* - the way others interact with and can modify your Github repos.
+*fork* - The way others interact with and can modify your Github repos.
 Forking makes a copy of someone's repo in a way that connects back to the original repo, but lets you modify it without altering the original.

 *forking* - Forking allows you to freely make changes to a copy of a repository without affecting the original repository.
 You can however, propose changes (through a *pull request*) to incorporate into that original repository.